-4.3 Climatic Conditions
+4.2 Climatic Conditions

 At 1,795 meters (5,889 ft) above sea level, Nairobi enjoys a moderate climate.
-Under the Köppen climate classification, Nairobi has a Subtropical highland climate.
+Under the Koppen climate classification, Nairobi has a Subtropical highland climate.
 The altitude makes for some chilly evenings, especially in the June/July season when the temperature can drop to 10 °C (50 °F).
 There are two rainy seasons but rainfall can be moderate.
 The cloudiest part of the year is just after the first rainy season, when, until September, conditions are usually overcast with drizzle.
-Temperature fluctuates between 15oC and 32oC in most areas.
-Areas to the north and west of the city center (CBD) tend to enjoy cooler temperatures and are relatively wet while dry conditions prevail the further to the east and south.
+Temperature fluctuates between 15 C and 32 C in most areas

-4.3.1 Temperatures
+4.2.1 Temperatures